okbob/plpgsql_check/README.md

 First, the usage of tracer should be explicitly enabled by superuser by setting `set plpgsql_check.enable_tracer to on;` or `plpgsql_check.enable_tracer to on` in `postgresql.conf`.
 This is a security safeguard.
-The tracer shows content of plpgsql's variables, and then some security sensitive information can be displayed to unprivileged user (when he run security definer function).
+The tracer shows content of plpgsql's variables, and then some security sensitive information can be displayed to an unprivileged user (when he runs security definer function).
 Second, the extension `plpgsql_check` should be loaded.
 It can be done by execution of some `plpgsql_check` function or explicitly by command `load 'plpgsql_check';`.
 You can use configuration's option `shared_preload_libraries`, `local_preload_libraries` or `session_preload_libraries`.